-- Large hollow bearing trees and mature canopy trees on public and private land - Key fauna species such as apex predators, grazing mammals, diggers, fungi and soil distributors - Forests and woodlands with a grassy and/or shrubby understorey - Organic litter and coarse woody debris - Riparian corridors and associated swamps, wetlands and billabongs etc. - Adjoining habitats connecting one environment type to another - Soil and water quality suitable to sustain the desired diversity of lifeforms.
+- Loss of large hollow bearing trees and mature canopy trees on public and private land - Loss of green space, trees and established gardens on private land - Key fauna species such as apex predators, grazing mammals, diggers, fungi and soil distributors - Forests and woodlands with a grassy and/or shrubby understorey - Organic litter and coarse woody debris - Riparian corridors and associated swamps, wetlands and billabongs etc. - Adjoining habitats connecting one environment type to another - Soil and water quality suitable to sustain the desired diversity of lifeforms.

 Even in well managed reserves, many of these habitat components are deficient, and in some cases, these components are difficult to replace.

-As outlined below, a range of threats associated with urban environments potentially contribute to further decline of Biodiversity.
-Monash City Council has an influence on reducing these threats at a local scale but also requires the support of the community and other land management authorities to achieve broader scale threat reduction.
+As outlined below, a range of threats associated with urban environments potentially contribute to further decline of biodiversity.
+Monash City Council has some influence on reducing these threats at a local scale, but also requires the support of the community and other land management authorities to achieve broader scale threat reduction.